tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 <details>
 <summary>Why they're important:</summary>

 Ngrams help computers to understand the context of language.
 As humans, we can break apart a sentence quickly to grasp the meaning behind it.
-For an example, let's use the following sentence: *We need to hammer out the details of trip*.
+For an example, let's use the following sentence: Let's hammer out the details of our trip*.
 The bigrams for the sentence are:

-*We need*,
-*need to*,
-*to hammer*,
+*Let's hammer*,
 *hammer out*,
 *out the*
 *the details*,
 *details of*,
+*of our*
-*of trip.*
+*our trip.*

-Using the words before and after other words, gives the computer a better understanding of context.
-The word *hammer* in this instance has bigrams of *to hammer* and *hammer out*.
-The words *to* and *out* gives context that the word in this instance is being used as a verb.
+By using the words before and after other words, the computer gains a better understanding of context.
+The word *hammer* in this instance has bigrams of *Let's hammer* and *hammer out*.
+The words *Let's* and *out* gives context that the word in this instance is being used as a verb.

-If instead our setence were *I need the hammer*, then having the word *the* preceding the word *hammer* will give the context that hammer in this case is a noun.
+If instead our setence were *I need the hammer*, then having the word *the* preceding the word *hammer* will give the context that hammer in this case is a noun, thus an entirely different context.

 </details>
 </blockquote>